andyvroberts/Design/Analytics/Property-Prices-Paid.md

 #### Analytic Processing
 Other Dimensional models are required for reporting or other end-user analytics (MI/BI).
 In these cases it is common for Dimensional models to also be loaded into consumer friendly tools such as Tableau, Power BI/Fabric, Qlik, Looker, etc, where they can be given a semantic overlay to make them business domain specific.
 There are two main possibilities for analytics:
-1. The database will be queried directly by users (the semantic model is in the Data Mart).
+1. The data mart will be queried directly by users (the semantic model is in the Data Mart).
-2. The database will be queried by an Analytic tool (the semantic model is in the Analytic tool).
+2. The data mart will be queried by an Analytic tool (the semantic model is in the Analytic tool).

 #### Dimensional vs. Dimensional (semantic)
 If the Dimensions within the model require a semantic interpretation, this is often provided by business domain specific Reference or Master data.